 The facilities of the WSIU are also available for external contract work.
 Please see our Specialist Facilities page for this and other services available and associated costs.

-The Department has collaborated with a number of external institutions in advancing research both nationally and internationally.
+The School of Science has collaborated with a number of external institutions in advancing biological sciences research both nationally and internationally.
 Some of these include: